 We still are on our SCULPT implementation journey, and we still have a lot to do and learn, but SCULPT is now recognised internally at Worcestershire County Council and progressing as a model of good basic practice.

 To firmly embed and support digital accessibility and SCULPT across the organisation we are currently writing our own workforce Digital Accessibility Strategy for Worcestershire County Council.
 This has been written with the support of our Digital Transformation Board and Web Governance Board.

 The first draft of the strategy has been written and is being reviewed by key stakeholders within the organisation.

-The strategy will support the first priority of 'Digital Workforce' in our new Digital Strategy and provide a digital steer for the Equality, Diversity and Inclusion strategy that is also currently being updated.
+The strategy will support the first priority of 'Digital Workforce' in our new Digital Strategy and our Digital Accessibility Strategy.

 Lessons from our SCULPT journey

 The most important thing to understand is that digital accessibility is not just web regulations, it’s the bigger picture of organisational culture.